aitabuzaid/data-engineering/README.md

  - Cassandra NoSQL Database for Sparkify Music App
  - Data Warehouse for Sparkify Music App Using AWS Redshift
  - Data Lake for Sparkify Music App Using AWS EMR and Apache Spark
- - Data Pipeline (DAG) for Sparkify Music App Using Apache Spark
+ - Data Pipeline (DAG) for Sparkify Music App Using Apache Airflow
  - Data Lake for US Immigration Data